Authentic Chicken Paprikash

 My favorite area of Budapest is the Fisherman’s Bastion (Halászbástya).
 Built in 1895 its neo-Gothic and neo-Romanesque architecture is breathtaking.
 It’s situated on the hill on the Buda bank of the Danube overlooking the city and the atmosphere is so romantic.
 An evening stroll after dinner is a must – watching the lights of the city dance on the water, gazing at the magnificent Chain Bridge, and resting in the soft shadows of the Bastion walls.

-So now let’s talk a little about the FOOD.
-Specifically let’s talk about one of Hungary’s most popular dishes, Chicken Paprikash, known as Paprikás Csirke in Hungarian (pronounced paprikash cheerke).
-It’s a very simple but incredibly flavorful dish.
+But let’s get back to the FOOD.
+Specifically, one of Hungary’s most popular and beloved dishes, Chicken Paprikash – a very simple but incredibly flavorful dish.

 What is the Best Paprika to Use?

 There are relatively few ingredients in this dish and so it is especially important to use the highest quality ingredients you can find.
 Get quality chicken, quality chicken broth, and quality sour cream.
 And if you at all possibly can, use lard to fry the chicken.
-Not just because it’s traditional, but because it makes food taste amazing!
-Lard will transform your cooking and baking.
-You can buy lard here on Amazon but I strongly recommend rendering your own.
-It’s super easy, learn how to render lard!
+It’s traditional and it adds flavor.
+You can buy lard online but I strongly recommend rendering your own.
+It’s super easy, learn how to make lard!
+Don’t have lard?
+You can substitute bacon grease (I’m never one to turn that down!).

 Chicken Paprikash Recipe